esprfid/esp-rfid/README.md

 ### Tests

 #### How many RFID Tag can be handled?
-Write some user data on File System worth:
+Restore some [random generated](https://github.com/omersiar/esp-rfid/raw/master/demo/demo-users-data.json) user data on File System worth:

-* 100 seperate "userfile"
+* 1000 seperate "userfile"
 * random 4 Bytes long UID and
-* "Test Name Test Surname Label" as User Name and
+* random User Names and
+* 4 bytes random Unix Time Stamp
-* each have access status integer "1" or "0".
+* each have "access type" 1 byte integer "1" or "0".

-Total 4,284 Bytes
+Total 122,880 Bytes

-At least 100 unique User (RFID Tag) can be handled, the test were performed on WeMos D1 mini.
+At least 1000 unique User (RFID Tag) can be handled, the test were performed on WeMos D1 mini.

 #### Additional testing is needed: